Wright leads Colorado to 56-51 win over Cal at Pac-12

+LAS VEGAS — Colorado had trouble holding onto the ball, didn’t shoot particularly well and let a double-digit lead slip to three in the final minute.

+The Buffaloes found a way to overcome it all and are headed into the Pac-12 Tournament quarterfinals.

-LAS VEGAS — McKinley Wright IV scored 18 points and Colorado held off California 56-51 on Wednesday in the opening round of the Pac-12 tournament.
+McKinley Wright IV scored 18 points and Colorado overcame a season-high 23 turnovers to hold off California 56-51 on Wednesday in the opening round.

+“Well, that was the epitome of winning ugly.
+Probably an understatement,” Colorado coach Tad Boyle said.
+“But I these guys in the locker room, our program is built on defense and rebounding for a reason.
+It’s for days like this, games like this, when the offense is not functioning the way we want it to function, that we find a way to win a game by guarding, by rebounding.”

-The fifth-seeded Buffaloes (20-11) had a hard time holding onto the ball, committing a season-high 23 turnovers, but made up for it by shutting down the Bears defensively.
+The fifth-seeded Buffaloes (20-11) gave up 17 points from their turnovers, but made up for it shutting down the Bears defensively and outrebounding them 40-19.

 Colorado used an eight-point burst midway through the second half to go up 10 and held off a late Cal charge to remain undefeated (8-0) in Pac-12 Tournament first-round games